Public assistance programs from DHS in Iowa.

 Refugee Cash Assistance may be able to help needy Iowa families, including single adults, who enter the United States and state of Iowa as refugees.
 Cash and public aid is offered to those who are not eligible for the Family Investment Program.
 In addition, any refugee who receives government aid must also cooperate with work and training requirements.

-Medicaid is offered in Iowa.
+Medicaid is offered in Iowa by DHS.
 It is a health insurance program that pays for covered medical and health care bills of low income and elderly people who qualify for this government resource.
 The Medicaid program is funded by both the state of Iowa as well as the federal governments and is managed by the Iowa Department of Human Services.

 The aid administered by Department of Human Services is extensive.
-A wide range of medical bill assistance and health care services are available through the Medicaid program.
+A wide range of medical bill assistance and health care services are available through the Medicaid program, including referrals to emergency dental including cleanings or extractions.
 However these services are covered only if they are medically necessary.
-There is some flexibility too, as Medicaid recipients have free choice of selecting a doctor, pharmacy, dentist and other providers of services.
+There is some flexibility too, as Medicaid recipients have free choice of selecting a doctor, pharmacy, dentist for teeth repairs and other providers of services.
+Find free emergency tooth extraction near you.

 Uninsured children can receive public medical care from the Hawk-i health care coverage plan, which is for uninsured children of working families in Iowa.
 The Healthy and Well Kids in Iowa (hawk-i) program offers free or low-cost, yet high quality, healthcare coverage for children in homes of low or modest incomes.
 If you are qualified, no family pays more than $40 a month for the plan.
 Some families will even receive free medical care.
 The Iowa hawk-i program offers dental only coverage for children who have health insurance but may not have dental coverage or other options.

-To apply for help or to learn more, call the Iowa Department of Human Services at 515-286-3555.
+To apply for help or to learn more, call the Iowa Department of Human Services at 1-800-972-2017.
+There is also a portal and customer service online.